diegueins680/trader/README.md

   - `since` (only return ops with `id > since`)
   - `kind` (exact match on operation kind)

-Optional async-job persistence (recommended if you run multiple instances behind a non-sticky load balancer, or want polling to survive restarts):
+Async-job persistence (default on; recommended if you run multiple instances behind a non-sticky load balancer, or want polling to survive restarts):
-- Set `TRADER_API_ASYNC_DIR` to a shared writable directory (the API writes per-endpoint subdirectories under it).
+- Default directory: `.tmp/async` (local only).
+Set `TRADER_API_ASYNC_DIR` to a shared writable directory (the API writes per-endpoint subdirectories under it), or set it empty to disable.

 Optional in-memory caching (recommended for the Web UI’s repeated calls):
 - `TRADER_API_CACHE_TTL_MS` (default: `30000`) cache TTL in milliseconds (`0` disables)